Green roof: Germany

 Long-held green roof traditions started in the early industrialization period more than 100 years ago exist in Germany.
 In the 1970s, green roof technology was elevated to the next level.
 Serious storm-water issues made cities think about innovative solutions, preferably with living plants.
 Modern green roof technology with high performance, lightweight materials were used to grow hardy vegetation even on roofs that can hardly support any additional load.
 In the 1980s modern green roof technology was common knowledge in Germany while it was practically unknown in any other country in the world.
 In Stuttgart, with one of the most innovative Department of Parks and Recreation and with the world's oldest horticultural Universities, modern green roof technology was perfected and implemented on a large scale.
+By the early 2000s, Germany had laws mandating that many metropolitan areas have green roofs.

 With the first green roof industry boom in Germany there were quality issues recorded.
 The FLL formed a committee that is focused on modern green roof technology.
 FLL stands for Forschungsgesellschaft Landschaftsentwicklung Landschaftsbau e.V.
 (German Landscape Research, Development and Construction Society).
 The FLL is an independent non-profit organization.
 It was founded in 1975 by eight professional organizations for "the improvement of environmental conditions through the advancement and dissemination of plant research and its planned applications".
 The FLL green roof working group is only one of 40 committees which have published a long list of guidelines and labor instructions.
 Some of these guidelines also available in English including the German FLL-Guideline for the Planning, Execution and Upkeep of Green-Roof Sites.
 The results of the research and synthesis done by FLL members are constantly updated and promulgated utilizing the same principles which govern the compilation of DIN standards and are published as either guiding principles or labor instructions.